nebari-dev/nebari/docs/source/admin_guide/jupyterhub.md

           enable_auth_state: true
 ```

-Where it is possible to inflence a value using 'native' QHub configuration, you should use that as a preference.
+Where it is possible to influence a value using 'native' QHub configuration, you should use that as a preference.
 For example, you would not set `jupyterhub.overrides.hub.image.name` to use a custom JupyterHub Docker image.
 Instead you would set `default_images.jupyterhub`.